Emmy Noether: Contributions to mathematics and physics

 In the first epoch (1907–1919), Noether dealt primarily with differential and algebraic invariants, beginning with her dissertation under Paul Gordan.
 Her mathematical horizons broadened, and her work became more general and abstract, as she became acquainted with the work of David Hilbert, through close interactions with a successor to Gordan, Ernst Sigismund Fischer.
 Shortly after moving to Göttingen in 1915, she proved the two Noether's theorems, "one of the most important mathematical theorems ever proved in guiding the development of modern physics".

 In the second epoch (1920–1926), Noether devoted herself to developing the theory of mathematical rings.
 In the third epoch (1927–1935), Noether focused on noncommutative algebra, linear transformations, and commutative number fields.
 The results of Noether's first epoch were impressive and useful, but her fame among mathematicians rests more on the groundbreaking work she did in her second and third epochs, as noted by Hermann Weyl and B. L. van der Waerden in their obituaries of her.

 In these epochs, she was not merely applying ideas and methods of the earlier mathematicians; rather, she was crafting new systems of mathematical definitions that would be used by future mathematicians.
 In particular, she developed a completely new theory of ideals in rings, generalizing the earlier work of Richard Dedekind.
 She is also renowned for developing ascending chain conditions – a simple finiteness condition that yielded powerful results in her hands.
 Such conditions and the theory of ideals enabled Noether to generalize many older results and to treat old problems from a new perspective, such as the topics of algebraic invariants that had been studied by her father and elimination theory, discussed below.

-Historical context

-In the century from 1832 to Noether's death in 1935, the field of mathematics — specifically algebra — underwent a profound revolution whose reverberations are still being felt.
-Mathematicians of previous centuries had worked on practical methods for solving specific types of equations, e.g., cubic, quartic, and quintic equations, as well as on the related problem of constructing regular polygons using compass and straightedge.
-Beginning with Carl Friedrich Gauss's 1832 proof that prime numbers such as five can be factored in Gaussian integers, Évariste Galois's introduction of permutation groups in 1832 (because of his death, his papers were published only in 1846, by Liouville), William Rowan Hamilton's description of quaternions in 1843, and Arthur Cayley's more modern definition of groups in 1854, research turned to determining the properties of ever-more-abstract systems defined by ever-more-universal rules.
-Noether's most important contributions to mathematics were to the development of this new field, abstract algebra.

-Background on abstract algebra and begriffliche Mathematik (conceptual mathematics)

-Two of the most basic objects in abstract algebra are groups and rings: